 Go through your chat history and look for all the occasions when your partner said something that lifted your spirits or made you feel special.
 Make a small book or a simple poster of those messages.
-Better still, you can get a local artist to write their messages in beautiful calligraphy on a poster and get it framed.
+Better still, you can get a local artist to write their messages in beautiful calligraphy on a poster and get it framed as a thoughtful gesture.

 2. Mail A Handwritten Note

 We know you have a lot of things to say to your long-distance partner, and there are plenty of ways to do it.
-But, nothing comes close to the old-world charm of a handwritten note.
+But, nothing comes close to the old-world charm of a handwritten note to keep the romance alive.
 Why?
 Because you can’t take out an envelope containing an email and hold it with love.

 3. Go Where You First Met